HMS King George V (41): Pacific operations

-Post-war
+Post-war activity

 In January 1946 she conveyed the Duke and Duchess of Gloucester on an official visit to Australia, returning to Portsmouth in March.
 She was flagship of the Home Fleet until December 1946, after becoming a training vessel.

 King George V's active naval career was terminated by the Royal Navy in June 1950, when she and her surviving sister-ships went into reserve and were mothballed.
 King George V was the first large warship to be preserved in this fashion.
 This involved sealing the armament, machinery and boilers against damp and installing dehumidifiers throughout.
 In December 1955, she was downgraded to extended reserve and in 1957 the decision was taken to scrap the four ships.
 The following year King George V was moved from her berth in Gareloch to the ship breaking firm of Arnott Young and Co. in Dalmuir to undergo dismantling.

 Refits

 During her career, King George V was refitted on several occasions in order to update her equipment.
 The following are the dates and details of the refits undertaken: